shaikarfath/Library/README.md

 Then there will be a pop-up that asks you to set/ pick a browser of your choice to run the tests (Chrome is best browser) and the tests will be running on the browser and after all the entered tests are performed, the command prompt will give you a message that mentions all the passed tests and the total tests along with the failed tests.

 ### FOR MAC
+Note: For Mac M1 please navigate to the "package.json" file and add the following depenency from the file.
+Remeber this arm64 version should match with your node version.

+    "node-bin-darwin-arm64": "^17.7.1",

 - The basic step is to go to the repository and download the Zip file
     - The downloaded file will be saved under downloads on your pc
     - Unzip/ extract the file
     - And since the packages are not installed to run the program, the next steps will be to install the necessary packages
 - First step is to install Node JS on Windows
     - On a browser, navigate to https://nodejs.org/en/download/ and download the desired version for your Windows
-    - Verify the installation by opening a command prompt on windows and type the following command `node -v`
+    - Verify the installation by opening a terminal and type the following command `node -v`
 - Second step is to install Express package for the project to run
-    - On a new command prompt, install express by using the following command `npm install express`
+    - On the same terminal, install express by using the following command `npm install express`
 - Third step is to install Axios package for the project
-    - On a new command prompt, install axios by using the following command `npm install axios`
+    - On the same terminal, install axios by using the following command `npm install axios`
 - Run the program on command prompt using the following commands
-    - On a command prompt, the project needs to be pulled up and the commands will be as follows `cd downloads`
+    - On the same command prompt, the project needs to be pulled up and the commands will be as follows `cd downloads`
      `cd Library-test`
      `cd Library-test`